What is Streaming Latency?

 Conclusion

 Overall, streaming latency is a critical factor in the performance of streaming systems.
-Low latency is essential for real-time applications, and even small delays can have a significant impact on the user experience.
 Understanding the types of streaming latency and how to minimize them is essential for delivering high-quality streaming services to users.